flutter/.github/CONTRIBUTING.md

 Helping out in the issue database
 ---------------------------------

-Triage is the process of going through bugs and determining if they are valid, finding out how to reproduce them, catching duplicate reports, and generally making our issues list useful for our engineers.
+Triage is the process of going through bug reports and determining if they are valid, finding out how to reproduce them, catching duplicate reports, and generally making our issues list useful for our engineers.